 - organic (i.e., Google and Bing)

-In Google Analytics (Acquisition > All Traffic > Channels) start to track your pages per session by channel.
-Once you know this information put your time and effort behind the channel(s) that really move the dial for you.
+In Google Analytics (Reports > Life Cycle > Acquisition > Traffic Acquisition) study each channel’s overall performance and pages per session by channel.
+Once you know this information put your time and effort behind the channel(s) that need TLC.

 In our experience, referral traffic is one of the most overlooked opportunities when it comes to consistently generating new visitors.